top of page

 7. Day 17 - Results announced

-2. The Club will run a first past the post-style election to elect the executive positions of [Sociology Co-Chair, Anthropology Co-Chair, VP Internal, VP Creative, VP Events, VP Communications, VP Student Advocacy, & VP Finance]
+2. The association will run a first past the post-style election to elect the executive positions of [Sociology Co-Chair, Anthropology Co-Chair, VP Internal, VP Finance, VP Events, VP Communications, VP Student Advocacy, Communications Coordinator, Events Coordinator, 1st Year Representative, 2nd+ Year Representative].

 1. Candidates on the ballot shall be organized alphabetically by last name, with a box to be filled, marked, or checked for a single option/candidate.